Bob Ross Joy of Painting

 4. Brush-beater rack 10.75"x5.25"x5.75" that fits into the brush-beater wastebasket

-Palette - bring a Bob Ross® Plastic Palette or other large palette.
 Based on our experience, we highly recommend the Bob Ross® Palette.
 It is very easy to see colors while you're mixing on the palette and the Bob Ross® Palette is easy to clean.

 Other Supplies